Movie camera: Development

-A forerunner to the movie camera was the machine invented by Francis Ronalds at the Kew Observatory in 1845.
+In 1845, Francis Ronalds developed a photosensitive machine at the Kew Observatory.
 A photosensitive surface was drawn slowly past the aperture diaphragm of the camera by a clockwork mechanism to enable continuous recording over a 12- or 24-hour period.
 Ronalds applied his cameras to trace the ongoing variations of scientific instruments and they were used in observatories around the world for over a century.